 Here are some tips to brake properly:

-- Place your right foot on the floor in such a way that the ball of the foot makes contact with the centre of the pedal
+- Place your right foot on the floor in such a way that the ball of the foot makes contact with the center of the pedal

 - You should not put weight on the brake pedal rather try putting weight on the floor and gently press the brake pedal until the car stops.
 Many people do jerk movement with the pedal which damages the brake discs and wears pads